zettsu-t/cppMockgen/notes.md

 * How to filter mocked free functions. [-filter].
 * How to filter out classes to work around what CppMockGen cannot handle properly [-filterout].
-* Which files tester codes directly call [-source].
+* Which files tester code directly calls [-source].
 * How to split output files [-split].

 It is a reason why CppMockGen requires _-filter_ option that CppMockGen cannot determine each symbol is in which file (see the _Limitations_ section).

-I expect tested codes are written in camelCase and not in snakeCase.
+I expect tested code is written in camelCase and not in snakeCase.
 I suppose it is reasonable to assume symbols in snakeCase are in system and standard libraries.

-If CppMockGen swaps definitions in files which tester codes directly call, compilation errors occur because `void forwarder.function() {}` is an invalid definition as a function. _-source_ option prohibits this.
+If CppMockGen swaps definitions in files which tester code directly calls, compilation errors occur because `void forwarder.function() {}` is an invalid definition as a function. _-source_ option prohibits this.

-Output files may be too big in case that tested codes contain a class that has many methods.
+Output files may be too big in case that tested code contains a class that has many methods.
 To prevent compilers from crashing due to out of memory, it is better to split generated files.
 A special argument _-split 1_ generates files per class and it helps to find which file a